Skip to main content Stan Consulting LLC · Marketing Atlas · Case File · Google Ads · The Conversion Goal That Counted Add-to-Carts as Sales

 Two numbers and a board meeting.
 That is what the operator brought to the audit.

 Shopify total revenue, same window, told a different story.
 Total revenue had grown four percent year over year.
 The Google Ads account had grown spend twenty-eight percent.
-If reported ROAS were correct, Shopify revenue should have moved more than four percent.
+If claimed ROAS were correct, Shopify revenue should have moved more than four percent.
 The math did not close.

 Actual purchase ROAS, when reconstructed from Shopify-side purchase data only, was 1.4x.
 Less than half of what the dashboard said.
 The dashboard had been right about the conversion count and wrong about what the conversions were.